-Tring Park is one of very few specialist English boarding school for outstandingly gifted children in the performing arts and one of only eight vocational schools funded by the DfE as centres of excellence for exceptionally talented young dancers and musicians.
+Tring Park is one of only a few specialist English boarding schools for outstandingly gifted children in the performing arts and one of only eight vocational schools funded by the DfE as centres of excellence for exceptionally talented young dancers and musicians.

 Its curriculum focuses on dance, drama, music, musical theatre, and theatre arts, balanced with a focus on high academic attainment at GCSE and A-Level.
 Nevertheless, as Tring Park advised us, “we are primarily a performing arts school with an excellent academic education [second].

 “We have sent, and continue to send students to Oxbridge [but] that is not a key driver for potential pupils who have to pass a stringent audition process but are not tested on their academic ability.”